nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user has the application launched with at least 1 tutor added.

 Step 2.
-The user executes `find-t John Doe` to search for tutors with the name "John Doe".
+The user executes `list-t` to view the full list of existing tutors.
+The command is parsed in `AddressBookParser`.

 Step 3.
-The user executes `list-t` to view the full list of existing tutors.
-The command is parsed in AddressBookParser.
+A `ListTutorCommand` object is constructed.

 Step 4.
-A `ListTutorCommand` object is constructed.
+The `LogicManager` calls the `execute` method in `ListTutorCommand`, which calls the `updateFilteredPersonList` method with the `PREDICATE_SHOW_ALL_PERSONS` predicate in the `ModelManager` to remove any filters on the `PersonList` so that the full list of existing tutors is displayed.

 Step 5.
-The `LogicManager` calls the `execute` in `ListTutorCommand`, which calls the `updateFilteredPersonList` method with the `PREDICATE_SHOW_ALL_PERSONS` predicate in the `ModelManager` to remove any filters on the `PersonList` so that the full list of existing tutors is displayed.

-Step 6.
 Finally, the `ListTutorCommand` object returns the `CommandResult`.

 The following sequence diagram shows how the above steps for list tutor operation works: